allenJynRoyston/mea2n-sui/README.md

 Required:
   - NPM (Node Package Manager)
-  - Atom editor *recommended, but not required (for easy Jade -> HTML auto compiling)
+  - Atom editor *recommended, but not required (for easy Pug -> HTML auto compiling)
   - Typescript *recommended, but again not required.

 Install instructions: